Talent Management | Compensation for Employees

 Based on our "Basic Policy", we have established our Employee Policy which applies to our officers and employees, including Senior Managing Directors of NHI and directors of subsidiaries of NHI but excluding our Statutory Officers of NHI.

-Matters not provided for in the Employee Policy are governed by the provisions of our Basic Policy.
+Matters not provided for in our Employee Policy are governed by the provisions of our Basic Policy.

 Compensation Governance